forestturner/tetris2.0/proposal.md

 When playing Tetris, users will be able to:

-- [ ] Start, pause, and reset the game board
+- [ ] Start and reset the game board
 - [ ] players can use arrow keys and space bar to flip pieces 90 degrees
 - [ ] score will be kept.
 - [ ] leveling up will increase the speed of the pieces falling.
-- [ ] bonuses will appear.

 In addition, this project will include: